arianvp/frameless/README.rst

 Frameless
 =========

-Frameless is a CSS framework that does it right&#8482;.
+Frameless is a CSS framework that does it right.
 It is written in Sass.

 --------
 Features